Wisconsin Court Records

 - Complaints/Indictment

-- Documents that demonstrate the character of the accused—e.g. incarceration information or inmate records.
+- Documents that demonstrate the character of the accused—e.g., incarceration information or inmate records.

 - Probation orders